 STRAWBERRY LANE TO BERRY PICKER

-Golden Peak on Vail Mountain is aptly named for the hue visitors will see in autumn, and Vail mountain is home to several trails that can be paired with an easy ride down on the gondola.
-Strawberry Lane to Berry Picker is a heart-pumping trail that winds through the tree groves and meadows that are typically blanketed in snow and filled with skiers and snowboarders in the winter.
-This Colorado trail has elevation gain of about 2,900 feet over 4.5-miles but is worth it for stunning views of the valley and surrounding Gore Range.
-Hikers can return the way they came or take Eagle Bahn Gondola down from the top of Eagles Nest.
-Before departing, hikers should be sure to take in the beauty and breathtaking views of Mount of the Holy Cross at 14,009 feet and the other peaks of the Sawatch Range.
+Vail Mountain is home to several trails that can be paired with an easy ride down on the gondola.
+One of these is Strawberry Lane to Berry Picker, a heart-pumping trail that winds through meadows and groves that are blanketed in snow and filled with skiers and snowboarders in the winter.
+This trail has elevation gain of about 2,900 feet over 4.5 miles, but the breathtaking views of the valley and surrounding Gore Range make it well worth the effort.
+Hikers can return the way they came or take Eagle Bahn Gondola down from the top of Eagle’s Nest.
+Before departing, be sure to take in the beauty and breathtaking views of Mount of the Holy Cross (14,009 feet) and other peaks of the Sawatch Range.

 GAME CREEK TRAIL

-Located near the top of Vail Mountain’s Eagles Nest area is Game Creek Trail that provides hikers with some solitude and time to take in the beauty of each glowing aspen grove.
-From Eagles Nest, the hiking trail descends 3.6-miles down into the town of Minturn, which is just a short drive from Vail.
-Hikers should follow the Eagles Loop trail to the road descending the valley and stay left at the trail fork to hit Game Creek.
-This descending route is fairly easy, but individuals looking for a challenge can start the trail in Minturn to hike up with an elevation gain of 2,399 vertical feet through the canyon to the top of the ski resort.
+Cutting across the top of Vail Mountain’s Eagle’s Nest/Eagle Bahn Gondola area is Game Creek Trail, where hikers will find some solitude to take in the beauty of each glimmering aspen grove.
+From Eagle’s Nest, the hiking trail descends approximately 4 miles into the town of Minturn, which is a short drive from Vail.
+This descending route is fairly easy, but those up for a challenge can start the trail in Minturn and hike up with an elevation gain of 2,399 vertical feet through the canyon to the top of the ski resort.

 PICNIC PAIRINGS